MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-page-object.md

 [!INCLUDE[intelli_shortcut](includes/intelli_shortcut.md)]

+## Adding tooltips on page fields

+Starting in [!INCLUDE[prod_short](includes/prod_short.md)] 2024 release wave 1, you can define tooltips on table fields.
+When a tooltip is defined on a table field, any page that use the field will automatically enherit the tooltip.

+For more information, see [Adding tooltips to table and page fields](devenv-adding-tooltips.md).

 ## Views

 Views in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)] are used on list pages to define a different view of the data on a given page.
 Views can be defined for [Pages](devenv-page-object.md), [Page Extensions](devenv-page-ext-object.md), and [Page Customization](devenv-page-customization-object.md).
 For more information, see [Views](devenv-views.md).